 - What's as important as the messages is who your messengers are.
 As we see here, guidance counselors, teachers and CTE students are alumni are the top three most trusted sources of information about CTE programs. - When considering how to engage these audiences, you must ensure you're using these messengers to do so. - Parents and students want information from those who are closest to them, like their counselors, teachers and peers who they interact with every day.
-Arming these messengers with the right messages will be critical in getting students and parents interested in CTE. - Something to note is that while employers are pretty far down on this list, parents and students did voice wanting to have more information about what employer partnerships look like, and how students engage with employers in a CTE program.
-Bringing employers in as messengers may be an approach you take to clarify the ways in which students can expect to engage with employers..
+Arming these messengers with the right messages will be critical in getting students and parents interested in CTE. - Something to note is that while employers are pretty far down on this list, parents and students did voice wanting to have more information about what employer partnerships look like, and how students engage with employers, so bringing them in as messengers may be a approach you take as well, it's just not currently who parents and students go to for information.